Sunday, July 22, 2018

 Tuesday, September 26, 2017

 A gust of damp air brushed against her cheek.
 She stirred, slowly opening her eyes to gaze out across the dunes, and gasped.
-The horizon was a roiling mass of amethyst clouds, quietly smothering the sun.
-Stray blades of light pierced through, scattering across the broken landscape and glinting on the edges of the menhirs.
+The horizon was a silent mass of roiling amethyst.
+Struggling blades of light pierced the clouds to dance among the menhirs that seemed to have been haphazardly sprinkled across the desert.
 Above the vista, blurred hues of orange and purple surrendered to velvet black.
-Hundreds of thousands of stars studded the night, a twinkling shroud to cover her world.
-She didn’t bother to wipe away the tears this time, letting them cascade freely down her cheeks.
-Which were greater, she wondered?
-The stars above or the grains of sand beneath?
-She laughed, allowing herself a precious moment of absurdity.
-Softly, the tears fell from where they pooled on her chin to the dust below.
-She blinked away more.
-A presence behind her, and the smile faded.
-It was the sorcerer.
-Her captor.
+Hundreds of thousands of stars studded the night, a twinkling shroud to smother her world.

 Monday, March 27, 2017